-rived from ERAI and observed SPI-1 (see Table 3 and green arrows in Fig. S1).
+- 25 following this approach, the large majority of SPI-1 in Europe is associated with a combination of WRs (Fig. 1).
+The highest absolute values of these correlations show significant spatial differences (Fig. 2).
+Throughout the year, there are generally higher linkages in northern Europe than in southern Europe.
+There is also a strong seasonal difference.
+In winter, the mean correlation is about 0.55 whereas it is about 0.28 in summer.
+The origin of precipitation, which is more synoptically-driven in winter and more local in summer, can explain these results. - 30 The third forecasting method, called 'Operational', computes MOAWRs derived from the ENS forecasts, but the WR classification (definition of the different regimes) and the WR assignation (best WR over each grid point) are still derived from ERAI and observed SPI-1 (see Table 3 and green arrows in Fig S1).
 The advantage of this method is a real assessment of the model ability to forecast both the WRs and the relationship between the SPI and the WRs.
 As this assignation is constant (i.e. derived from ERAI and observations), it is also easier to set up operationally and there is no problem when the version of the operational ENS model changes.
-The disadvantage is the non-optimization of the forecast; i.e. there is no correction for bias in the forecasted WRs.
+The disadvantage is the non-optimization of the forecast, i.e. there is no correction in case of bias in the forecasted WRs.

-The fourth forecasting method, called "optimized" (see Table 3 and blue arrows in Fig. S1), is relatively close to the previous one but uses a different assignation procedure.
+- 5 The fourth forecasting method, called 'Optimized' (see Table 3 and blue arrows in Fig. S1), is relatively close to the previous one but uses a different assignation procedure.
 It is defined as the best correlation between the observed SPI-1 and the forecasted MOAWRs by the ENS as predictor (instead of those derived from ERAI).
-This method derives the best relationships between forecasted MOAWRs and observed precipitation and by definition will obtain the best scores, even if the WRs are not correctly forecasted.
+This method derives the best relationships between forecasted MOAWRs and observed precipitation, and by definition will obtain the best scores even if the WRs are not correctly forecasted.
 This methodology tends then to optimize the forecasts by correcting some bias in the forecasted MOAWRs.
-The correlation values for observed SPI with MOAWRs derived from ENS for winter are provided in the Supplement (Fig. S5) and depict patterns very similar to those obtained with ERAI (Fig. S3), illustrating the good representation of the linkages in ENS.
+The - 10 correlation values for observed SPI with MOAWRs derived from ENS for winter are provided in SI (Fig. S5) and depicts patterns very similar to those obtained with ERAI (Fig. S3), illustrating the good representation of the linkages in ENS.

-Finally the fifth forecasting method, called "process" (purple arrows in Fig. S1 and Table 3), can be used to investigate the skill of the model in representing observed processes.
-Except for the WR classification procedures, which are still derived from ERAI, this method uses ENS forecasts.
-The forecasted MOAWRs are then linked to the forecasted SPI-1 (instead of observed SPI for the other configurations) in the assignation procedure.
-This configuration allows an analysis of the modelled linkage between MOAWRs and precipitation, that will be compared to the observed ones provided by the idealized configuration.
+Finally the fifth forecasting method, called 'Process' (purple arrows in Fig. S1 and table 3), can be used to investigate the skill of the model in representing observed processes.
+Except for the WR classification procedures, which is still derived from ERAI, this method uses ENS forecasts.
+The forecasted MOAWRs are then linked to the forecasted SPI-1 (instead of observed SPI

+15 for the other configurations) in the assignation procedure.
+This configuration allows to analyze the modeled linkage between MOAWRs and precipitation, that will be compared to the observed ones provided by the 'Idealized' configuration.